[…] For more Christmas destinations visit Quebec City at Christmas- The Ultimate Planning Guide […]

 Things to do in Quebec City at Christmas

 The wonderful thing about Christmas in Quebec City is that it feels like Christmas everywhere you go.
-You can sightsee all day or you can just walk through Old Quebec and you will be surrounded in Christmas cheer.
+You can sightsee all day, or you can just walk through Old Quebec, and you will be surrounded by Christmas cheer and Christmas magic.

 How to prepare to spend Christmas in Quebec City

-I recommend renting an Airbnb as hotels in the area are very expensive over Christmas.
+I recommend renting an Airbnb, as hotels in the area are very expensive over Christmas.
 You are also able to decorate your Airbnb for Christmas!
-But I will tell you my favorite hotels picks if a hotel sounds easier.
+But I will tell you my favorite hotel picks if a hotel sounds easier.
 I also recommend making reservations for restaurants in November as the nice ones fill up fast!
-Now pick what you want to see and enjoy Christmas in Quebec.
+Now, pick what you want to see and enjoy Christmas in Quebec.

 Other than that, just follow my blog to a tee and get prepared to have the happiest Christmas in the most festive city in North America.